Canon G1 X Mark II vs M100

 | WiFi |

 |Canon G1 X Mark II||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 |Canon G1 X||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the G1X Mark II has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark II and the M100 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the M100 followed on from the Canon M10.
+Both the G1X Mark II and the M100 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.